teodorlu/orbital-mechanics-clerk-emmy/README.md

-# A very short introduction to orbital mechanics with Clerk and Emmy
+# [WIP] A very short introduction to orbital mechanics with Clerk and Emmy

 Work in progress.